ldtcooper/jQuery-lite/README.md

 ## API

-jQuery-Lite's API is roughly split into five parts:
+jQuery-Lite's API is roughly split into six parts:
-  - The Selector (mostly done)
+  - The Selector
   - Editing
-  - Traversal (in development)
+  - Traversal
-  - Event Handling (in development)
+  - Event Handling
-  - AJAX (in development)
+  - AJAX
+  - Utilities

 ### The Selector